Home Online Business Blog Asset Management vs. Wealth Management

 What Is Asset Management?

-An asset is a resource that’s expected to produce a profit.
-Assets can include real estate, stocks, bonds, businesses, patents or any other type of investment.
-Asset management involves managing a clients’ investments on their behalf in order to increase the assets’ worth.
+An asset is a resource that's expected to produce a profit.
+Asset management involves managing a client's investments on their behalf in order to increase the worth of the asset(s).
 Asset management firms monitor market trends, make investment decisions and execute trades.

-What do Asset Managers Do?
+What Do Asset Managers Do?

 Asset managers usually charge a fee for their services.
 This fee is often a percentage of the assets they manage and covers the costs associated with managing the assets and providing support and advice to their clients.